satrun77/Global-Message-Moodle-Plugin/readme.txt

-1.1.0 - Move all of the string content from the about page to the language file 1.1.1 - Remove un-wanted line of code in manage.js that causes the JavaScript to not work 1.2.0 - Added Spanish translation (By the Moodler "Nacho Aguilar")
+1.1.0 - Move all of the string content from the about page to the language file 1.1.1 - Remove un-wanted line of code in manage.js that causes the JavaScript to not work 1.2.0 - Added Spanish translation (By the Moodler "Nacho Aguilar") 1.2.1 - Fixed an issue with message popup box dimensions in PHP 5.3.2

 == Installation ==
 1. Copy and paste the folder globalmessage into the local directory.
 If you don't have a local directory then create one in the Moodle root folder.